Authorities offer tips on avoiding coronavirus-related scams

-Authorities are offering tips on avoiding scams related to the coronavirus pandemic.
+Authorities are offering tips to avoid scams related to the COVID-19 pandemic.

+Many scams are emerging in which criminals are targeting people under the guise of having information about unemployment benefits, federal stimulus payments and other items related to the public health crisis.

-The United States Attorney's Office for the Southern District of Iowa advise residents to take the following steps for protection:
+The United States Attorney’s Office for the Southern District of Iowa advises residents to take the following steps:

 - Hang up on robocalls.
 Such calls are being used to offer fraudulent coronavirus treatments, work-at-home schemes and other scams.